nicojourdain/nicojourdain.github.io/projects_dir/trois_as_results.md

 ---
 **January 2017 - Contribution to ISOMIP+**

-We have contributed to the 2nd Ice Shelf-Ocean Model Intercomparison Project (ISOMIP+)...
+We have contributed to the 2nd Ice Shelf-Ocean Model Intercomparison Project (ISOMIP+) using the NEMO ocean model...
 [[Read more]]({{site.url}}projects_dir/trois_as_results_1)

 ---